 Jeneen Wiche For now, I raise Kentucky grazed free-range chicken for meat and eggs and a growing herd of Katahdin sheep.
 I teach for the Anthropology Department part-time at the University of Louisville where my course offerings include Food and Body Politic, Indians of North America and American Indian Women.
-I oversee The Real Food Challenge at The University, as well.
 I write a syndicated farm and garden column that is published in about 15 community newspapers across Kentucky and Southern Indiana, I also write for the Bluegrass edition of Edible Louisville and for Limbwalker.
 For 10 years I produced a weekly garden segment for WDRB-41 television (which ended in 2009).
 In the fall of 2001 I joined Courier-Journal columnist, Bob Hill in producing a radio show for Louisville’s public radio station, WFPL 89.3 FM.
 HomeGrown (you can listen to past shows by clicking HomeGrown) featured stories on horticulture, agriculture and nature, it ended in the fall of 2010.
 I have won Kentucky Farm Bureau’s Communication Award and several Society of Professional Journalism Awards in Service Reporting and the 2013-2014 University of Louisville College of arts and Sciences Distinguished Teaching Award.
 I frequently lecture, lead gardening workshops and welcome tours of the farm and gardens.
 I earned a Bachelor’s degree from Kalamazoo College and a Masters in American Indian Studies from the University of Arizona.
 I have been teaching part-time at the University of Louisville since 1998.
 Most relevant to the farm, however, is the course Food and Body Politic which addresses the evolution and consequences of our industrial food system.
 My late father, Fred Wiche laid the groundwork for all of this to be possible.
 The farm, his guiding hand and gentle nature always gave me the confidence to give anything a shot.
 I have mostly succeeded, by his example.

 Andy Smart Andy and I moved back to the farm in 2003 and married in 2004.
 Andy is a graduate of Bellarmine University and the Landscape Manager for The Plant Kingdom located on Westport Road in St. Matthews.